Spellhold-Studios/TobEx-AfterLife/README.md

 AfterLife is a TobEx fork with more bugfixes/tweaks for the original Baldur's Gate II engine.
 It is part of BG2 Improved GUI project, but only TobEx options are enabled.

-Codebase was changed to a custom one; this is no longer "original" TobEx v26 by Ascension64.
-Use it at your own risk.
+Codebase was changed to a custom one; this is no longer the original TobEx v26 by Ascension64.
+Use it at your own risk!
 Includes v28 patch by Magus.
-Shares the same C++ sources with the main BG2 Improved GUI, src files available in the `bg2improvedgui\src` folder.
+Shares the same C++ sources with the main BG2 Improved GUI; src files available in the `bg2improvedgui\src` folder.

-*Please check the complete [Readme](https://spellhold-studios.github.io/readmes/tobex-afterlife/readme.html) to learn more about this mod before installation.*
+*Please check the complete [Readme](https://spellhold-studios.github.io/readmes/tobex-afterlife/documentation/readme.html) to learn more about this mod before installation.*

 ## Components